 Shared Stories Open Minds

-GLSEN (Gay, Lesbian and Straight Education Network)’s Hudson Valley Chapter (www.glsen.org/hudsonvalley , in partnership with Westchester Public and School Libraries will provide, will co-host free 2-hour programs in local libraries where school-age children will either be read to or will read in advance of discussing an age-appropriate book containing themes including gender roles, sexual orientation, family diversity and acceptance of difference.
+GLSEN (Gay, Lesbian and Straight Education Network)’s Hudson Valley Chapter (www.glsen.org/hudsonvalley), in partnership with Westchester public and school librarians, has created two programs for local libraries and schools, one for grades K-3 and the other for grades 4-8.
+Younger children will be read And Tango Makes Three by Justin Richardson and Peter Parnell; older children will be provided with copies of Better Nate Than Ever by Tim Federle that they will read in advance.
+The stories in these books will provide a springboard to discussing age-appropriate themes including gender roles, sexual orientation, family diversity and acceptance of difference.
 Books, arts and crafts supplies and refreshments will be provided by GLSEN Hudson Valley at all events.
 Template flyers to circulate in the library are available for you to customize.

 WHAT IS THE REASON FOR THE PROGRAM?